My 50 First Dates & Reclaiming My Identity After Divorce

 Date 4.
 Chase the attorney

 Chase may be one of the most self-important people on the planet.
 An attorney who is a straight-to-the-point kind of guy, who feels like time is money and neither should be wasted.
-Lacking interpersonal skills, with a double helping of intellect, making him a rather unbalanced individual.
+He lacked interpersonal skills, with a double helping of intellect, making him a rather unbalanced individual.
 He’s a man who walks in the middle of a hallway, sidewalk, or other shared walking space, forcing other people to move out of his self-important way.

 When I jokingly refer to having been on 27 and 1/2 first dates, my date with Chase is what I refer to as my half date.
 Within the first 15 minutes of the date, he asked me how I feel about strangulation and rope play, to which I replied, “Yes, having a stranger I just met online choke and suspend me sounds like very smart plan, let’s go now!”